Search

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

 This program offered by the College of Science and Health/Nursing Department.
-The RN to BSN program is offered only online.
-The Bachelor of Science in Nursing program is offered only in Uzbekistan.
+The online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program is offered at the Saint Louis campus and is for RNs who hold a current unencumbered U.S. nursing license.
+The traditional undergraduate Bachelor of Science in Nursing program is offered in person and only in Uzbekistan.
 Please see the Locations Offering Undergraduate Programs section of this catalog for a list of campuses where this program is offered.

 RN to BSN Program